-The diversity visa (DV) lottery is not exactly a grand open gamble.
-For starters, you are disfavored if you come from a part of the world that already sends many immigrants to the U.S., and people from some countries can’t participate at all.
+The diversity visa (DV) lottery is not exactly a slot machine that spits out green cards.
+For starters, you are disfavored if you come from a part of the world that already sends many immigrants to the U.S., and people from some countries can't participate at all.
 In addition, the program sets basic eligibility requirements that exclude some people.
 (See Do You Meet the Education or Work Requirements of the Diversity Visa Program?)

 Then even if you qualify under the DV rules and actually "win" the lottery, you still have to go through the green card application process, and approval is anything but guaranteed.
 The program's procedural rules exclude a number of people each year who are fully eligible, lucky enough to be selected as "winners," and diligent in pursuing their opportunity.

 Why is that?
 To compensate for lottery entrants who won't ultimately qualify or follow through, the U.S. State Department (DOS) each year selects tens of thousands more entrants than there are slots available.
 Thus, not all "winners" can apply immediately for lawful permanent residence or green cards when the year's supply of green card slots becomes available under the program.